ACCESS-NRI/access-hive.org.au/docs/getting_started/spack.md

 ## Enable Spack

 !!! warning
-    This step needs to be carried out for any new login or new shell environment.
+    Use a new `bash` shell environment to ensure conflicting environment variables are avoided.
+Furthermore, this step needs to be carried out for any new login or new shell environment.

 ```
 cd /g/data/$PROJECT/$USER/spack/0.22